Consumer proposals in 11 easy steps

 Scheduling a meeting: a simple but important first step

-This is the only step you’ll have to take on your own: making an appointment.
+This is the only step you’ll have to take on your own: book an appointment.
 Are you feeling embarrassed or awkward about your financial situation?
 You don’t have to be!
 Our counsellors are there to help you, not to judge—and your confidentiality is guaranteed.

 Our one piece of advice: don’t wait.
 The sooner you speak to an expert, the sooner your financial problems will be behind you.